 It’s not to say you should live a monk’s life but moderation and diligence about hydrating will go a long way in keeping you bright-eyed.

-There are a few quick and easy DIY quick fixes to help ensure you’re perky for brunch.
+There are a few quick and easy things you can do to help ensure you’re looking perky for brunch.
 A few minutes under these common kitchen items will help constrict the vessels and reduce inflammation in the area.

 - chilled spoons (kept in the freezer and wet prior to use),